moorepants/mae223/content/pages/syllabus.rst

 Students will be able to:

 - formulate a model and free body diagram of multibody systems
-- derive the equations of motion of a multibody system
 - incorporate holonomic and nonholonomic constraints into a multibody system
+- derive the nonlinear and linear equations of motion of a multibody system
 - simulate the motion of a multibody system with a computer
 - interpret and analyze the results of simulation